-Enjoying a well deserved Imperial beer in La Fortuna in Costa Rica, my 102nd country, 95th UN listed:
+Enjoying a well-deserved Imperial beer in La Fortuna in Costa Rica, my 102nd country, 95th UN listed:

-So my 'border crossing' journey began in San Carlos, a small town on the northern side of Lake Nicaragua.
+My ‘border crossing’ journey began in San Carlos, a small town on the northern side of Lake Nicaragua.

 The combi van does not take the main road.
+Sometimes it’s referred to as Las Tibillas:

 Just after the Santa Fe Bridge, there is a security check.
-Just like the check coming into Nicaragua at Potosi, they emptied everything out of my bag but at least they had a table here.
+Just like the check coming into Nicaragua at Potosi, they emptied everything out of my bags, but at least they had a table here.
 And it was a bit faster and more amiable experience than the Potosi one.

-So the ride from San Carlos to the frontera took 45 mins in total.
+So the ride from San Carlos to the frontera took 45 minutes in total.
 The fare was 60C$.

 I befriended a lady from Costa Rica.
-I don't know her name but she had been through the border before and knew the ropes.
+I don’t know her name, but she had been through the border before and knew the ropes.

-From where we stopped it's a short walk to the immigration office.
+From where we stopped, it’s a short walk to the immigration office.

 Make sure you are in the right queue.
-Seems like there's one for exiting and another for arriving.
-As always it's not easy to tell which is which.
+Seems like there’s one for exiting and another for arriving.
+As always, it’s not easy to tell which is which.

 I was processed pretty swiftly.

-Hell, their database is obviously not linked as the details should be on the system.
+Hell, their database is obviously not linked, as the details should be on the system.
 But no. They seem to like making things more complicated than needed in Nicaragua.

 After 1 hour, I am stamped out: